yaahc/rustconf/rust-for-non-systems-programmers.md

 Notes: We can also print the response text, which is this big minified JSON blob.
 We're going to deserialize that, too, but first let's clean up our interface to the [openweathermap.org] API.

-Next slide: Including a `Client` in the deserialized config.

 ---